EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation

 Since Waddington's famous landscape metaphor on the development of cells in the 1950s \cite{Waddington57}, the construction of potential landscape for non-equilibrium biochemical reaction systems has been recognized as an important problem in theoretical biology, as it provides insightful pictures for understanding complex dynamical mechanisms of biological processes.
-This problem has attracted considerable attention in recent decades in both biophysics and applied mathematics community.
-Until now, several approaches have been proposed to realize Waddington's landscape metaphor in a rational way, see~\cite{Ao04,Wang08,Wang10,Wang11,Zhou12,Ge12,Lv14,Zhou16,Shi22} and the references therein for details and \cite{Ferrell12,Wang15Review,Yuan17,Fang19Review} for reviews.
-Broadly speaking, these proposals can be classified into two types: (T1) the construction of potential landscape in the finite noise regime \cite{Ao04,Wang08,Wang10,Wang11} and (T2) the construction of the quasi-potential in the zero noise limit \cite{Ge12,Zhou12,Lv14,Zhou16}.
+This problem has attracted considerable attention in recent decades in both biophysics and applied mathematics communities.
+Until now, different approaches have been proposed to realize Waddington's landscape metaphor in a rational way, and its connection to computing the optimal epigenetic switching paths and switching rates in biochemical reaction systems has also been extensively studied.
+See~\cite{Ao04,Wang08,Wang10,Wang11,Zhou12,Ge12,Lv14,Shi22,Maier93,Aurell02,Sasai03,Roma05} and the references therein for details and \cite{Ferrell12,Wang15Review,Zhou16,Yuan17,Fang19Review} for reviews.
+Broadly speaking, these proposals can be classified into two types: (T1) the construction of potential landscape in the finite noise regime \cite{Ao04,Wang08,Wang10,Wang11} and (T2) the construction of the quasi-potential in the zero noise limit \cite{Ge12,Zhou12,Lv14}.